 - → Incentivising research-innovation-policy partnerships and collaborative proposals between research and industry. - → Accelerating the ACT's energy transition.

-Funding stream 2 will open by announcement on the ACT's Everyday Climate Choices website, once per year, with a deadline each quarter for proposals to be assessed.
+Funding stream 2 will open by announcement each year.
+There will be two assessment rounds each year with assessment dates announced on the ACT's Everyday Climate Choices website.

 Grant amount